MercyOl/swe-3313-fall-2025-team-06/README.md

 ## Requirements
 - The requirements for this project can be found [here](project-requirements/).

+## User Interface Design
+- High-fidelity UI Mockup made with Marvel can be found [here](https://marvelapp.com/prototype/11de3651).

+- The video presentation of our user interface can be found [here](https://www.loom.com/share/79ee95996d99461f83eefe161f77a012).

 ## Technical Design
 - The outline of our technical design for this project can be found [here](https://github.com/MercyOl/swe-3313-fall-2025-team-06/blob/main/technical-design/README.md)